Calligraphy Classes In Full Swing At PNCA - UrduPoint

 Calligraphy Classes In Full Swing At PNCA

-Calligraphy classes is in full swing at Pakistan National Council of the arts (PNCA) under the supervision of instructor Shabbir Ahmad Zia

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Apr, 2022 ) :Calligraphy classes is in full swing at Pakistan National Council of the arts (PNCA) under the supervision of instructor Shabbir Ahmad Zia.
+ISLAMABAD, May 1 (UrduPoint / Pakistan Point News - 1st May, 2022 ) :Calligraphy classes are in full swing at Pakistan National Council of the Arts (PNCA) under the supervision of instructor Shabbir Ahmad Zia.

-A large number of students had been registered to present their abilities in calligraphic art or other writing instruments and contemporary ideas related to the theme ,said a press release issued here.
+A large number of students have registered themselves to present their abilities in calligraphic art or other writing instruments and contemporary ideas related to the theme, said a press release issued here Sunday.

-A calligraphic student Faiza Hassan sharing her remarks about calligraphy said modern calligraphy ranged from functional inscriptions and designs to fine-art pieces.
+A calligraphic student Faiza Hassan while sharing her remarks about calligraphy, said that the modern calligraphy ranged from functional inscriptions and designs to fine-art pieces.

 Classical calligraphy differed from type design and non-classical hand-lettering, though a calligrapher might practice both, she said.